yowainwright/codependence/README.md

 The Docker provider currently supports explicit pinned updates only.
 Use object codependencies such as `{"node":"24-slim"}` with `mode: "verbose"`.
+`Dockerfile`, `Dockerfile.*`, and their recursive equivalents are discovered by default. `FROM` values assembled from Docker `ARG` variables are not resolved.

 The GitHub Actions provider supports explicit pins, latest release resolution, and `mode: "precise"`.
 Latest versions resolve to immutable commit SHAs, and